BlueBrain/hpcbench/docs/index.rst

 How to integrate a new benchmark utility?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Create a dedicated module in ``hpcbench/benchmarks`` directory
+1. Create a dedicated module in ``hpcbench/benchmark`` directory
 2. Implement ``hpcbench.api.Benchmark`` and ``hpcbench.MetricsExtractor`` classes
-3. Add dedicated tests in `tests/benchmarks` directory.
-Your test should not expect
+3. Add dedicated tests in `tests/benchmark` directory.
+You can reuse tests of
-   the wrapped benchmark utility to be installed.
+   sysbench benchmark utility.
+Your test should not expect the wrapped benchmark utility to be installed.
-4. Register the new module in ``setup.py`` ``[hpcbench.benchmarks]`` entrypoint
+4. Register the new module in ``setup.py`` ``[hpcbench.benchmarks]`` entrypoint.

 LICENSE
 =======